daly4/hedera_rust_client/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under Apache 2.0 and MIT License.
+See `LICENSE-MIT` and `LICENSE-APACHE` for more information.

 ## Contact